The Nordic Analog Network is an artist-in-residence program connecting analog photography darkrooms across the Nordic countries.

 SAGA /Inderoy, Norway invites: Maia Torp Neergaard from Denmark

-• The jury of each darkroom has independently decided the artists they will invite to work with them in 2023.
+The jury of each darkroom independently selected the artists they would invite to work with them in 2023.

 Silverlab /Copenhagen, Denmark invites: Claudia Hausfeld from Iceland